Christine-Anderson/away-mission-manager/README.md

 //TODO add instructions to grader

+Citations //TODO write in more detail
 Based on code from TellerApp and JsonSerializationDemo provided in class

+Just do your best to make Chinese what your source is, where you used it, and at a very high level how you adapted it for your needs

 //TODO java tutorials and javapoint.com